 CAPRICORN (Dec.
 22-Jan.
-19) You might not be getting the full story - in fact, you can count on that hunch being right.
+19) implications of certain choices.
+You might not be getting the full You might want to revise your story - in fact, you can count on budget as well as how you spend that hunch being right.
 Revise your thinking, if need be.
 Charge any frustration into assuming a positive role.
 Tonight, cocoon at home.